samid737/scrambledev/_posts/2017-04-01-development-part-xx-eom-basic-atmosphere.md

 layout: post
 ---

-*Please not that these features where implemented at an early stage, prior to  logging the progress.
+*Please not that these features where implemented in the early stage, prior to  logging the progress.
 Not all details are included.*

 Normally when working on A flight simulator, you consider motion in three dimensions.
 There are quite alot of resources and even [example projects](https://www.google.nl/search?q=flight+simulator+github) available that implement flight in three dimensions.
-These however rely on A particular set of assumptions.
+However, these rely on A particular set of assumptions.
 The problem in my case is that my assumptions differ from the reference material.
 The good news however lies in the number two of 2D, I can bypass an entire dimension...

 ## Equations of motion (EOM)

-There are a view fundemental equations I applied to determine the motion of the aircraft and the main source  is the [Flight and Orbital Mechanics](https://ocw.tudelft.nl/courses/flight-orbital-mechanics/) course I took, given  by Dr. ir.
+There are A view fundemental equations I applied to determine the motion of the aircraft and the main source  is the [Flight and Orbital Mechanics](https://ocw.tudelft.nl/courses/flight-orbital-mechanics/) course I took, given  by Dr. ir.
 M. Voskuijl.

-Basically this course deals with the mechanics involved during every phase of flight (take-off, climb, cruise, descent, landing) and the nice part is, complete derivations are  included for 2D longitudinal flight.
+Basically this course deals with the mechanics involved during every phase of flight (take-off, climb, cruise, descent, landing) and the nice part is that complete derivations are  included for 2D longitudinal flight !

 ### Translation